 Location and relocation.
 We are fortunate to be based in the beautiful South West of England, with the cultural city of Exeter, the rolling moors of Exmoor and Dartmoor, and a multitude of stunning beaches on our doorsteps.
 We have low rates of crime and excellent education - schools and further education colleges are good or outstanding, and Exeter boasts a top Russell group university.
-We can offer you accommodation to support a visit as well as a substantial relocation and welcome package should you choose to come to Devon.
+We can offer you accommodation to support a visit and a relocation package should you choose to come to Devon.